serge-medvedev/freeton-toolbox/README.md

 ![dashboard view](gallery/dashboard-1.png)

 ## Approach
 Everything is dockerized so that you, for instance, can (re-)build validator node from scratch with a single command.

 Docker handles crashes and restarts service automatically.

-DB backup is saved every time service stops and is restored when it starts.

 ## Disclaimer
 All you'll see below works well for me on the __TESTNET__.
 I didn't test it on the MAINNET.